PoslinskiNet/ember-testing-guide/README.md

 In general, in terms of frontend development, tests can be split into the following categories:

-- **Manual tests** - they rely on critical scenarios, so-called acceptance criteria.
-They require a human effort to check the given solution is working as expected.
+- **Manual tests** - they verify critical scenarios, sometimes referred to as acceptance criteria.
+They require a human effort to check if a feature is working as expected.
-- **Acceptance tests** - automatic tests that check the whole application behaviour.
+- **Acceptance tests** - these automated tests check the whole application behaviour.
 They are similar to manual tests.
-They are, however, usually more expensive at the beginning when the project is introduced.
+They are, however, usually more time consuming at the beginning of a project compared to later on when developers have examples they can follow.
 - **Integration tests** - these are lighter than acceptance tests.
 They usually test integration between multiple parts of the application.
-For instance, interaction with the component that has some extra dependency involved.
-In terms of integration test, we are focusing on the behaviour of the given component without knowing how it is implemented underneath.
+For instance, they might test the interaction between a component and the service it relies on.
+We are focusing on the behaviour of the given component without knowing how it is implemented underneath.
-- **Unit tests** - this type of automated tests are the fastest and are coupled with the implementation.
-With that said, if we are changing our implementation and our code has changed the inner or outer interface - the corresponding test should fail.
+- **Unit tests** - these automated tests are the fastest and are coupled with the implementation.
+If we change our implementation in a way that affects the inner or outer interface, the corresponding test should fail.

 It is worth noting that there are subcategories available within the groups above, for instance:

-- **Visual tests** - which can be automated and detects breaking changes in terms of the visual aspect of our application.
-Usually works on comparison of expected design of the application - based on the screenshot, which is compared to the current state of the application after changes were introduced.
+- **Visual tests** - which can be automated and detects breaking changes in terms of the visual aspects of our application.
+Usually works on comparison of expected design of the application - a past screenshot is compared to the state of the application after changes were introduced.

 There is a pretty good classification chart that describes the relationship between the cost of each type of test in correlation to business value:

 ![image](https://user-images.githubusercontent.com/1891508/66698580-ac523e80-ecce-11e9-8750-423d2c9fe713.png)

-Find out more about testing classification and Testing Pyramid: https://dzone.com/articles/testing-triangle-circle-and
+Learn more about testing classification and Testing Pyramid: https://dzone.com/articles/testing-triangle-circle-and

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>